NavarroGuimaraes/customer-city-service/README.md

 # customer-city-service
-This project is a test to join Compassos' development team.
+This project is a test to join Compasso's development team.